martinring/thesis/src/2-Pre-Deployment.md

 # A Priori Verification {#chap:specific}

-> *This chapter is based on the original work "Change Impact Analysis for Hardware Designs -- From Natural Language to System Level" [@Chimpanc]*
+> This chapter is based on the original work
+>
+> M. Ring, J. Stoppe, C. Luth, and R. Drechsler, “Change impact analysis for
+> hardware designs — from natural language to system level,” in *Forum on
+> Specification & Design Languages (FDL 2016)*, Bremen, Germany, Sep.
+2016, pp.
+> 1–7 [@Chimpanc]

 To allow thought about the verification of systems after deployment, we will first establish a top-down agile work-flow for *a priori* verification in this